Advocating for LGBTQ Workplace Equality as a Consumer: Sample Letter to Businesses

 If You Hear Back from the Business

 Make sure to be gracious and civil.
-If the business apologizes or wishes to learn more about LGBT workplace equality, be sure to direct them to the Human Rights Campaign Foundation, and forward the communication to the Human Rights Campaign Foundation at email@example.com, or by fax to 866-369-3348.
+If the business apologizes or wishes to learn more about LGBTQ workplace equality, be sure to direct them to the Human Rights Campaign Foundation, and forward the communication to the Human Rights Campaign Foundation at firstname.lastname@example.org, or by fax to 866-369-3348.